zooba/cpython/Doc/library/sys.rst

    To loop over the standard input, or the list of files given on the command line, see the :mod:`fileinput` module.

+.. function:: audit(event, *args)

+   ..index:: single: auditing

+   Raises an auditing event with any active hooks.
+The event name is a string identifying the event and its associated schema, which is the number and types of arguments.
+The schema for a given event is considered public and stable API and should not be modified between releases.

+   This function will raise the first exception raised by any hook.
+In general, these errors should not be handled and should terminate the process as quickly as possible.

+   Hooks are added using the :func:`sys.addaudithook` function.
+The native equivalent of this function is :c:func:`PySys_Audit`, and is preferred over the Python function where possible.

+   .. versionadded:: 3.7

 .. data:: base_exec_prefix